 There are lots of options out there.
 How can you start to decide?
 I’ve listed some features of various types of exercise bikes.
 I hope you can find a workout bike that will help you stay motivated and on your weight loss journey.

-If you are a little less active we have look at the best bikes for seniors with reviews and a guide.
+If you are a little less active we have looked at the best bikes for seniors with reviews and a guide.

 You could also look at the XTERRA Fitness Foldable Bike.
 A great feature of this exercise bike is the seat.
 It’s padded and has a backrest.
 This allows you to sit comfortably, more like recumbent workout bikes.